DaveBenham/VenomModules/README.md

 When configuring an envelope with retrig, it can be useful to set the manual Gate button to Toggle mode so you can set the gate high, giving you a chance to press the Retrig button.

+### STAGE TRIGS (Stage triggers) output
+This output can produce a 1 msec trigger at the start of each stage.
+The small button above and to the left of each stage Gate output controls whether the stage generates a trigger or not.
+This output is especially useful if you want to use Envelope Factory as a timed sequencer.
+Note that consecutive triggers can merge into a single extended trigger when a stage is shorter than 1 msec.

 ### IDLE (Idle gate) output and LED light
 The Idle output gate is always high at 10V when the generator is idle, and low at 0V when an envelope is in progress.
 This output can be patched to the Gate (or Retrig input with Gate toggled high) to create a looping envelope.

 The LED light above the port glows yellow when the Idle gate is high.
 When working with polyphony the brightness of the LED is proportional to the percentage of channels that are idle.

+### ENV (Envelope) output

+The final envelope with a resting voltage of 0V that typically ascends to 10V before returning to 0V.

 ### INV (Inverse envelope) output

 An inverted form of the final envelope with a resting voltage of 10V that typically descends to 0V before returning to 10V.
 It is defined as 10V - ENV.

-### ENV (Envelope) output

-The final envelope with a resting voltage of 0V that typically ascends to 10V before returning to 0V.

 ### *Stage controls*
 Each envelope stage has identical controls, inputs, and outputs.